 Canadian Dimension is the longest-standing voice of the left in Canada.
 For more than half a century, CD has provided a forum for lively and radical debate where red meets green, socialists take on social democrats, Indigenous voices are heard, activists report from every corner of the country, and the latest books and films are critically reviewed.
 Our dedicated and longstanding readership comprises activists, organizers, academics, economists, workers, trade unionists, feminists, environmentalists, Indigenous peoples, and members of the LGBTQ2 community.

 Canadian Dimension draws on a very wide spectrum of writers on the left.
 Some of the earliest contributors included Charles Taylor, George Grant, Gad Horowitz, C.B.
 Macpherson, Kari Levitt, John Warnock, James Laxer, Leo Panitch, and Reg Whitaker.
-More recently, frequent contributors have included the likes of Pamela Palmater, Michal Rozworski, André Frappier, Bryan Palmer, Sam Gindin, Andrea Levy, Peter Kulchyski, Yves Engler, John-Henry Harter, Xavier Camus, Toula Drimonis, Joel Kovel, and Ian Angus.
+More recently, frequent contributors have included the likes of Pamela Palmater, Michal Rozworski, James Wilt, André Frappier, Bryan Palmer, Sam Gindin, Andrea Levy, Peter Kulchyski, Yves Engler, John-Henry Harter, Xavier Camus, Toula Drimonis, Joel Kovel, and Ian Angus.

 Founded in 1963 by Cy Gonick, Canadian Dimension was published from the beginning in Winnipeg, home of the famous 1919 General Strike.
 In its earliest years, the magazine was produced in Gonick’s basement with the help of family and a core group of volunteers.
 It soon attracted some brilliant young writers to its pages and a very talented layout designer.